 Provision of holistic care for individuals with mental health needs.
-Application of critical thinking skills and evidence to the implementation of the nursing process in mental health settings.
+Application of critical thinking skills, liberal arts knowledge, and professional communication in mental health settings.
+Integration of evidence-based and culturally sensitive care with a Christian worldview consideration.

-Prerequisites: NURS 305, NURS 310, NURS 325 \$22 ATI Assessment Fee Corequisites: NURS 331, NURS 351 Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.
+Prerequisites: NURS 305, NURS 310, NURS 325, NURS 326.
+Corequisites: NURS 331.
+Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.